Information for International Students

 - Complete Section 1 of your I-9 Employment Eligibility Form (which you can find in your Application Status Check) and bring along with you to Orientation if you’re interested in on-campus student employment.

 - Parent/Family Orientation will occur during New Student Orientation.
 If your parents/guardians need to find a nearby hotel, check here.

 - Beginning in late June, N.U.in students will participate in Pre-departure Orientation (PDO).
 Students will also participate in an on-site orientation when they arrive in their host country.
 A two-day New Student Orientation will welcome students back to the Boston campus in January.

 - Bills for the Fall Semester will be posted in mid-June for students who will begin through The N.U.in Program.
 Payment is due by mid-July.
-Contact your counselor in Student Financial Services if you have any questions.
+Contact Student Financial Services if you have any questions.

 - In mid-August, you will receive Move-In Instructions and information about arriving on-campus for the Fall Semester.